All fires must not be:

 - Have someone stay with the fire until it is completely extinguished.

 You should also ensure that you:

 - Only burn domestic garden refuse in incinerators or heaps.
-Incinerators should be constructed to prevent the escape of burning material and sparks; and
+Incinerators should be constructed to prevent the escape of burning material and sparks.

-- Have enough water or other means close to the fire to be able to put it out or prevent it from spreading.
+- Have enough water close to the fire to be able to put it out or prevent it from spreading.

 Register the fire by calling freecall 1800 000 699